sib-swiss/NGS-longreads-training/docs/course_material/qc_alignment.md

 * Perform a quality control on long-read data with `NanoPlot`
 * Interpret the quality report produced by `NanoPlot`
-* Perform a basic alignment of long reads with `minimap2`, and select argument to the option `-x` and `-G`
+* Perform a basic alignment of long reads with `minimap2`, and select arguments to the option `-x` and `-G`
-* Visualize an alignment file in IGV on local computer
+* Visualise an alignment file in IGV on local computer

 ## Material